enso-org/enso/docs/language-server/protocol-language-server.md

 - **Visibility:** Public

 If no client has write lock on the opened file, the capability is granted to the client that sent the `text/openBuffer` message.
+The in-memory buffers can be used to define hidden modules with visualization functions.
+In a nutshell, the request behaves the same as [`text/openFile`](#textopenfile) but does not require the file to exist.

 #### Parameters